Superluminal Transformations and Indeterminism: No-go theorem for Superluminal observers

 \blk

 A1. \textbf{Principle of finite information}\\

-The concept of a finite universe, together with the principle of finite information density, posits that the universe consists of a finite number of physical resources confined within a finite spatial volume, and that the total amount of information it contains is likewise finite.
-Equivalently, any spatially bounded region of space can encode only a finite quantity of information \cite{del2019physics, gisin2020real, del2021indeterminism, PhysRevD.23.287, thooft1993dimensional, susskind1995world, bousso2002holographic, srednicki1993entropy, harlow2016jerusalem, bekenstein2003information}.\footnote{This idea is also supported by the holographic principle, which implies the Bekenstein bound: any finite region of space can store only a limited amount of information~\cite{PhysRevD.23.287}.
+The concept of a finite universe, together with the principle of finite information density, posits that the universe consists of a finite number of physical resources confined within a finite spatial volume.
+Hence, at a given instant, the total amount of information it contains is likewise finite, independent of the choice of the reference frame.
+Equivalently, any spatially bounded region of space on each temporal hypersurface can encode only a finite quantity of information \cite{del2019physics, gisin2020real, del2021indeterminism, PhysRevD.23.287, thooft1993dimensional, susskind1995world, bousso2002holographic, srednicki1993entropy, harlow2016jerusalem, bekenstein2003information}.\footnote{This idea is also supported by the holographic principle, which implies the Bekenstein bound: any finite region of space can store only a limited amount of information~\cite{PhysRevD.23.287}.
 Since storing information requires energy, and excessive energy density would cause gravitational collapse, the total information content of the universe must be finite.} Analytically, a finite spacetime region contains at most $N < \infty$ bits of information such that:

 where $C_0$ is constant.\\